 For planning purposes, each student should anticipate the following breakdown of their time each week:

-– Up to 15 hours/week in experiential learning (e.g., working in the TAMUS Security Operations Center, in which case a stipend is provided so students are compensated).
+- From a minimum of 4 to a maximum of 15 hours/week in experiential learning (e.g., working in the TAMUS Security Operations Center, in which case a stipend is provided so students are compensated).
 The hours spent obtaining hands-on learning experience is flexible and can be adapted to accommodate one’s class schedule

 - Approximately 2-5 hours/week for: